socotecio/django-socio-grpc/docs/inner-workings/sync-vs-async.rst

 Async ready methods
 -------------------

-Since Django 4.1, Django can run ORM queries asynchronously.
+Since Django 4.1, Django can run Views asynchronously.
 Check Django `documentation <https://docs.djangoproject.com/en/4.1/topics/async/>`_ for more information.

 If you use version of Django < 4.1 or for all django ORM methods not supported,